 Hierarchical Network Model (HNM)

-When a concept is 'activated' in semantic memory, linked nodes are also 'activated' and relevant data is inferred.
+When a concept is 'activated' in semantic memory, linked nodes are also 'activated'.
 An example of this is people were faster to react to "a canary is yellow" than "a canary has wings".
-This illustrates that the closer together in the hierachy, the faster someone can identify concepts and their properties.
+This illustrates that the closer together in the hierarchy, the faster someone can identify concepts and their properties.
 The concept (canary) and the property (yellow) are stored at the same level, and are thus activated quickly, but canary and "can fly" are separated by one level, and so reaction time takes longer.

 Collins implemented the hierarchical model of semantic memory in a computer programme that could understand basic text - the Teachable Language Comprehender (TLC).